LinkedInLearning/vibe-coding-essential-training-5630016/README.md

-# COURSENAME
+# Vibe Coding Essential Training: Learn to Code in the Age of AI
-This is the repository for the LinkedIn Learning course `course-name`.
+This is the repository for the LinkedIn Learning course `Vibe Coding Essential Training: Learn to Code in the Age of AI`.
 The full course is available from [LinkedIn Learning][lil-course-url].

 ![lil-thumbnail-url]